uviclibraries/figma-intro/index.md

 ## What Are We Building?

 In this workshop, we are designing a **portfolio website for a fictional fashion designer**.
-Yes, sadly, **Evelyne Stark does not exist** (but let’s be honest, it would be pretty cool if she did).
 Through this project, you’ll learn how to create a visually stunning and interactive UI that showcases a designer’s work in an elegant and professional layout.

 By the end of this workshop, you will have built a **fully designed and interactive website UI** in Figma.
 Below is the final design you will work towards: